The quaint and charming Aberdeen Fishing Village is not far from the hustle and bustle of the heart of Hong Kong,

 You can also take a taxi which should be about HK$60-70 from Central.
 You find the Taxi stands also at the Aberdeen Promenade when you are ready to return.

-Many of the city tours offered by operators make a stop here at Aberdeen.
-We like Viator's Hong Kong Island Half-Day Tour, which at US$32 per person is great value and covers a lot of the highlights, it is a great introduction for first-timers.
+at about US$35 per person (Kids $28) is great value and covers a lot of the highlights, it is a great introduction for first-timers.

 is a great way to get to know Hong Kong Island and its famous landmarks and history.